 I agree with Mark.
 When an Xcel Energy representative spoke at a local MN EV owners meeting a number of months ago he told the group that sub-metering was not an option with Xcel for the EV rate plan.

-Tom Ezdon almost 8 years ago
+Tom Ezdon over 8 years ago

 A separate meter makes this too cost prohibative

-James Ehrler almost 8 years ago
+James Ehrler over 8 years ago

 No. And it turns a win-win into a lose-lose.